-PE1 and PE2 are configured to know that G1 is an SFG and the redundant G-sources for G1 use S-ESIs ESI-1 and ESI-2 respectively.
-Both ESes are configured in both PEs and the ESI value can be configured or auto-derived as an ES type 5.
-The ESIlabel values are allocated from a DCB [DCB] and are configured either locally or by a centralized controller.
+PE1 and PE2 are configured to know that G1 is an SFG for any source (a source prefix length could have been configured instead) and the redundant G-sources for G1 use S-ESIs ESI-1 and ESI-2 respectively.
+Both ESes are configured in both PEs and the ESI value can be configured or auto-derived.
+The ESI-label values are allocated from a DCB [I-D.zzhang-bess-mvpn-evpn-aggregation-label] and are configured either locally or by a centralized controller.
 We assume ESI-1 is configured to use ESI-label-1 and ESI-2 to use ESI-label-2.